Why Do Savings Account Interest Rates Go So Low?

 Low interest rates on savings accounts are not new — this trend has been in effect for years.
 However, investors care less about savings rates when inflation isn’t an issue.
 And in a poor economy, people accept low rates because their main objective is to avoid losing money.

 Today, though, the economy is heating up.
-Prices are rising faster than they have in decades — while even the best savings account interest rates remain near zero.
+Prices are rising faster than they have in decades — and after savings account rates lagged for awhile, they are starting to catch up.
+But why were they so low in the first place?
+And can it happen again?

-Why Are Savings Account Interest Rates So Low?
+Why Do Savings Interest Rates Go So Low?

-There are a few reasons why interest rates on savings accounts are next to nothing.
-The Fed, investors, and banks are contributing to the phenomenon.
+There are a few reasons why interest rates on savings accounts go so low.
+The Fed, investors, and banks contribute to this phenomenon, just like they do when rates go up.

 During COVID lockdowns, Americans saved more and borrowed less.
-Borrowing still has not caught up with saving — banks have more money on deposit than they can lend, and every dollar that they aren’t lending eats into their profits.
+At the time, banks had more money on deposit than they could lend, and every dollar that they weren’t lending was eating into their profits.

-The only way to protect their bottom line today is to pay less interest on savings accounts.
+The only way to protect their bottom line when people aren’t borrowing is to pay less interest on savings accounts.
 Until institutions need more deposits to keep up with the demand for loans, they have no incentive to increase that they pay depositors.

 This will happen only when enough people move their savings to other investments or more people apply for loans.